 Meetings of the Board of Directors will be set at the first meeting following the Election Meeting.
 The Board will meet no less than six times each year to conduct the business of the Corporation.

 Each Director shall have one vote.
 In the event that a Director is not able to be present at the meeting, the Director may be represented by written proxy.

 The Board of Directors may make such rules and regulations as it deems necessary to the conduct of its meetings.

-Vacancies on the Board will be filled temporarily by a vote of the remaining Board members for the balance of the year and the vacancy will be filled for the remainder of the term at the election meeting.
+Vacancies on the Board will be filled temporarily by a vote of the remaining Board members and the vacancy will be filled for the remainder of the term at the next Election Meeting.

 The President of the Corporation will be the Chairperson of the Board of Directors.

 An officer or Director can be removed when sufficient cause exists for such a removal.
 A Director missing three consecutive meetings without reason can be asked to resign.
 The Board may entertain charges against any Officer or Director.
 The individual cited can be represented by counsel at the removal hearing.
 The Directors may adopt rules for the hearing that it considers necessary for the best interests of the Corporation.